Coronavirus cases rise to 283 in India; restrictions imposed in many states

 Telangana has reported 21 cases, including 11 foreigners.
 Rajasthan has reported 17 cases, including two foreigners.
 In Haryana, there are 17 cases, which include 14 foreigners.

 Karnataka has 15 coronavirus patients.
 Punjab and Ladakh have 13 cases each.
-Gujarat has seven cases while Jammu and Kashmir have four.
-Tamil Nadu, Andhra Pradesh, Uttarakhand, and West Bengal have reported three cases each.
+Gujarat has seven cases while Jammu and Kashmir has four.
+Tamil Nadu, Andhra Pradesh, Uttarakhand and West Bengal have reported three cases each.
 Odisha has two cases.

 Kerala Chief Minister Pinarayi Vijayan said 12 more fresh cases of coronavirus were reported on Saturday, taking the state's tally to 49.
 Tamil Nadu Health Minister C Vijaya Baskar said three foreign nationals under observation have tested positive and the total number of cases has risen to six.
 In Gujarat, Chief Minister Vijay Rupani said the state has 13 coronavirus positive patients, with six new cases reported.